cakephp/docs/en/core-libraries/caching.rst

     <?php
     // Model/Post.php

-    public function afteSave($created) {
+    public function afterSave($created) {
         if ($created) {
             Cache::clearGroup('post', 'site_home');
         }
     }

 Groups are shared across all cache configs using the same engine and same prefix.
-If you are using groups and what to take advantage of gruop deletion, choose a common prefix for all your configs.
+If you are using groups and what to take advantage of group deletion, choose a common prefix for all your configs.

 Cache API